 Common vs Learned

 Rider’s contribution to the anthology focuses on common magic, here referring to what the peasantry, tradespeople, and merchant classes would employ to protect their families and livelihoods.
-Charms and amulet use for healing were not being phased out as quickly as medical and church authorities may have hope.
+Charms and amulet use for healing were not being phased out as quickly as medical and church authorities may have hoped.
 But at first, defensive magic was considered less disruptive to the social order.
 The main preoccupation of those in power was with evidence of harm done by witchcraft.
 Across multiple primary sources and secondary scholarly sources, we can see a recurring theme in neighbourly relationships turning hostile.
 Rising poverty across Europe creates a massive increase in households and individuals that cannot support themselves in the evolving economies: they get left behind.
 They can turn only to their church and their neighbours for so long.
 When neighbourly hospitality runs out, those receiving charity may feel abandoned and angry; should something unfortunate befall the formerly generous, those providing aid may believe that their kindness has been repaid with witchcraft.
 Many of the individuals that sought support were women without affiliation to a man or household: the unmarried, the widowed, and sex workers; foreign women also bore an Otherness that made them dangerous to the local social order.
 Women are especially associated with harmful love magic, which makes men fear for their own influence in families and communities or that their own bad behaviour may be revealed.
 During the early modern period, women are disproportionately put on trial for harm done supposedly via witchcraft all over Europe; notable exceptions include Iceland, Normandy, Finland, Estonia, and Russia.
-There absolutely were men accused of witchcraft, such as priests whose association with ritual and religion.
+There absolutely were men accused of witchcraft, such as priests whose association with ritual and religion made them targets.

 Rider also addresses the difficulty jobs like ours here at the BRP!
 She stresses the importance of using material culture to better understand common magic, and how difficult it is to prove a connection between the artefact and its desired function.
 Apotropaic marks (which are meant to ward off evil) known as “witch marks” range from symbols to abbreviations, and they are found in the architectural features of homes of those who feared magical attack.
 Every once in a while you may come upon a news story about shoes found in early modern walls or bottles dug up under floorboards.
 These too were thought to have protective properties.
 Witch bottles were buried in the home with bits and bobs, and even hair and urine.
 So far 147 have been found in England, including this one just confirmed by further tests recently.
 These objects are signs of defensive magic; objects of active, offensive magic are even more nebulous in the archaeological record.
 We can only hope to add to the growing corpus of witchcraft material culture as we excavate our own Witch’s Cottage!

 Collins’ examination of “learned magic” defines practices that required access to books and equipment to master, as well as previous education in words, maths, and technology.
 One required a link to a monastery, university, or royal courts to have the texts and accoutrements, and these positions to privilege were open almost entirely to men.
 The learned agents try to legitimise some practices by grounding them in natural philosophy.
 Instead of witchcraft, these men’s expertise was considered natural magic, a field of study we see developing during the high medieval period which believed the natural world had hidden forces one could discern and manipulate.
 Subjects covered ranged from alchemy to astrology to divination by various means, which become the basis of what we would call the natural sciences today.
-Alchemy experimentation gives us chemistry, astrology gives us astrology, divination practices straddle biology and physics.
+Alchemy experimentation gives us chemistry, astrology gives us astronomy, divination practices straddle biology and physics.
 The early modern period sees these fields once relegated to magic being adapted and folded into university curricula.

 Bailey’s chapter brings us into the realm of diabolism—the assertion of association with the Devil and his demons.
 Demonology as a field begins in the 14th century, and we see a massive shift from individual acts to a fear of organised cults.
 Witchcraft is believed to truly be communal.
 Initially, those in power targeted “learned magic” such as male necromancers, because it was the more pressing threat to existing order and power dynamics, but eventually they extended their persecutions to include the common traditions.
 Fifteenth-century authors like Johannes Nider and Heinrich Kramer were preoccupied with gender, but they were originally the outliers.
 From the 15th through 18th centuries, there are hundreds of thousands of accusations, tens of thousands of trials, and about 50,000 executions, not including vigilante killings or death via torture or jail.
 Three of every four trial targets were women, again related to the fear of the harm women could theoretically inflict with respect to their traits and roles in the household (fertility, sexuality, food preparation).
 The idea of the diabolical woman takes a page from the ideas in Greco-Roman antiquity, this time with stronger explicit misogyny.
 Women were considered weak in all aspects, from the physical to the intellectual, and thus easily susceptible.
 Yet even with all of this, England is painted as being …how shall I put this…relatively chill compared to the Continent, but there was little consistency on the Continent itself!